Search

 MS Ireland’s voluntary Branches are primarily run by people with MS and their families.
 They are governed by an elected committee to organise the activities of the Branch including all the services and fundraising activities.
 Voluntary Branches work very closely with the regional offices.

-The voluntary Branches below provide local support and services to people and families with MS in their own communities.
+The voluntary Branch below provide local support and services to people and families with MS in their own communities.
 The work of the Branch depends on the resources it has, the needs of people in the community and the size of the Branch.